Bosnia leads global search for missing with expertise on bones

 “It was absolutely impossible to identify these mortal remains through any other means,” said Bomberger.
 DNA analysis has yielded the names of 98 percent of 6,900 Srebrenica victims identified so far.

-Crucially, the organization lobbied for and helped craft a legal framework and institutions in Bosnia to deal with an issue that frequently becomes politicized in the aftermath of war or the fall of a regime, left to the efforts of civil society and human rights groups to press a state into action.
+Crucially, the organisation lobbied for and helped craft a legal framework and institutions in Bosnia to deal with an issue that frequently becomes politicised in the aftermath of war or the fall of a regime, left to the efforts of civil society and human rights groups to press a state into action.

 “We look at DNA technology, but that technology does not work until a state makes a decision to search for persons missing regardless of their ethnic, religious or national origin, in a non-discriminatory fashion,” Bomberger said.